Basic Operations

 • Right-click anywhere and choose “Reset Horta rotation” if you would like to return to the original image orientation.

-• In the Horta Control Center panel, the “Go to…” button just above the neuron list allows you to enter an x, y or x, y, z location, and the view will move to center itself at that point.
+• In the Horta Control Center panel, the “Go to location…” button in the “VIEWS” section allows you to enter an x, y or x, y, z location, and the view will move to center itself at that point.
 If you don’t enter z, the plane doesn’t change.
 Commas are optional.
 Square brackets around the coordinates are ignored.

 Horta 2D and Horta 3D view synchronization